 You probably know Father’s Office for their tremendous beer selection (and The Burger), but the Culver City location has some great cocktails, too.
-Those classic cocktails (like gin martinis, Old Fashioneds, negronis, and Manhattans) are available for pick-up or delivery for $11 each, $40 for four, or $55 for six.
+Those classic cocktails (like gin martinis, Old Fashioneds, negronis, and Manhattans) are available for pickup or delivery for $14.
 Obviously, you’ll want to get a burger while you’re at it.

-Culver City’s Hatchet Hall (and attached Old Man Bar) are well-known for their tremendous whiskey cocktails and bottle selections.
-And right now, they’ve got batch Old Fashioneds (made with excellent Traverse City rye) that serve ten for $55.
+Culver City’s Hatchet Hall (and attached Old Man Bar) are known for their tremendous whiskey cocktails and bottle selections.
+And right now, they’ve got batch Old Fashioneds (made with excellent Traverse City rye) that serve ten for $75.
 They’ve also got a bunch of those hard-to-find bottles for sale, from a house-selected Woodford Reserve single barrel bourbon ($45) to E.H.
 Taylor “Grain Of The Gods” bourbon ($895).
-Daily pick-up only via their website.
+Daily pickup is only via their website.

-Los Feliz neighborhood spot Little Dom’s is a great place for a weeknight drink on the Eastside, and they’ve got you covered for that during quarantine, too.
-They’re offering 16 oz. jars of their martinis, negronis, margaritas, and Penicillins to-go, along with a bunch of wine and beer.
-We also recommend checking out their nightly $25 three-course supper, too - there aren’t many better deals for prix-fixe dinners in town.
-App delivery and pick-up available.
+Los Feliz neighborhood spot Little Dom’s is a great place for a weeknight drink on the Eastside.
+They’re offering 16-ounce jars of their martinis, negronis, margaritas, and Penicillins to go, along with a bunch of wine and beer.

-Madre!, the fantastic Oaxacan spot with locations in Torrance and Culver City, has a bunch of their tremendous mezcal cocktails available for $6 each, or in $38 batches.
+Madre, the fantastic Oaxacan spot with locations in Torrance, Culver City, and West Hollywood, has a bunch of their tremendous mezcal cocktails available or in batches.
 This place is also especially known for their unmatched mezcal selection.
-And, luckily, they’re offering many of their rare bottles at heavy discounts during quarantine, like the super-rare Amormata, a bottle made with wild-grown castilla agave.
+And, luckily, they’re offering many of their bottles at heavy discounts during quarantine, like the super-rare Amormata, a bottle made with wild-grown Castilla agave.

 This popular Weho bar always has a great, seasonal menu of craft cocktails.
-So it makes sense that they’ve got one of the largest selections of to-go options during quarantine - 12, in total.
-That includes single(ish) servings, like the 1.5x-sized gin martini, batch cocktails, like the $32 mai tai for four, and straight liquor (like the house “Fireball” that’s actually made with High West and real cinnamon).
-All are available for delivery via apps, or curbside pick-up.
+So it makes sense that they’ve got one of the largest selections of to-go options as well - 12, in total.
+That includes single(ish) servings, tequila flights, and batch cocktails, like the $18 mai tai for two.
+All are available for delivery via apps, or curbside pickup.

 This fantastic Arts District dive bar always has what we need after a long day.
-And that hasn’t changed in quarantine, when they’re offering three slushies and punches for takeaway.
-Their options are a rum-based Tropical Slushie, an Irish Breakfast Slushie with whiskey, coffee, and heavy cream, and a Tropical Rum Punch.
-They’ve got “big gulps” of beer and bottles of wine, too.
-Available for pick-up and delivery via apps.
+And that hasn’t changed during the pandemic, when they’re offering highball kits for $40, $35 margarita kits, mulled wine, and tiki cocktail samplers for $35.
+Available for pickup and delivery via apps.

 Relentless Brewing & Spirits

 Eagle Rock’s Relentless Brewing and Spirits is an excellent, affordable bar in a quiet part of town.
-That last part doesn’t really matter right now, but here’s what does: In addition to a whole bunch of beers, they’ve got cocktails to-go that include three-serving Moscow Mules, margaritas, Old Fashioneds, and more for $15-$25.
-Pick-up only.
+That last part doesn’t really matter right now, but here’s what does: In addition to a whole bunch of beers, they’ve got to-go cocktails that including gimlets, Old Fashioneds, and margaritas for $13 or under.

 If you’re in the South Bay looking for cocktails, Playa Provisions has you covered.
-This Playa del Rey spot has three kinds of margaritas, big-batch Moscow mules, and their fantastic barrel-aged Old Fashioned for curbside pick-up or delivery via apps.
+This Playa del Rey spot is selling different kinds of canned cocktails for curbside pickup or delivery via apps.

 If you’re on the Eastside and need a drink, like, right now, you should probably order from The Semi-Tropic.
-This coffee shop/restaurant/cocktail bar in Echo Park is serving all their standard cocktails for $8-$10, plus a name-your-well-drink option for $8, conveniently served in a sippy cup with a straw.
+This coffee shop/restaurant/cocktail bar in Echo Park is serving all their standard cocktails for $11.
 Delivery is free, usually very fast, and there’s no minimum for it.